Call me on my blasphemy, but landing page optimization is akin to God’s work when it comes to PPC.

 The follow up is no time to get sloppy.
-This is a privilege and an opportunity to connect deeper, to build a foundation for a life-long customer relationship.
+This is a privilege and an opportunity to connect deeply and build a foundation for a long-lasting customer relationship.

-HubSpot knows this and regularly uses their initial follow-up email — the forms for which require nothing more than a name and email address — to dig deeper and nurture their leads by asking for more information.
+HubSpot knows this and regularly use their initial follow-up email — which only requires a name and email address — to dig deeper and nurture their leads by asking for more information.

-Whatever tactic you adopt as your follow up, the guiding principle should be make it custom … not canned.
+Whatever tactic you adopt as your follow up, the guiding principle should be to make it custom, not canned.

 Few things are more disheartening than pouring yourself into a landing page — mustering all your creative, intellectual, and persuasive force — only to have the whole thing flop.